 a six credit option for 3Ls externing with certain sites (including federal judges and the US Attorney) in the fall and spring semester (20 hours per week).

-the summer five credit program for rising 2L and 3L students (32 hours per week).
+the summer four credit program for rising 2L and 3L students (32 hours per week).

-the capstone Semester in Practice program for students spending the fall semester of their 3L externing full time with a federal agency such as the Department of Justice, the Securities and Exchange Commission, or the Environmental Protection Agency, etc. in Washington, D.C., New York or Atlanta (40 hours per week).
+the capstone Semester in Practice program for students spending the fall semester of their 3L externing full time with agencies such as the Department of Justice, the Securities and Exchange Commission, or the Environmental Protection Agency, etc. in Washington, D.C., New York or Atlanta, or with in-house counsel in Charlotte, NC (40 hours per week).

 Requirements and Participation